brady-snyder/brady-snyder.github.io/README.md

 Through my work on dozens of projects, I was able to focus on different areas ranging from software security, databases, client-server development, and even some data analysis classes to hone my existing skillset and focus on how to apply my learnings to a business environment, such as collaboraiting with teams and communicating with stakeholders.

 My portfolio focuses on my...
-- Programming/software engineering skills
+- Programming/software engineering skills.
-- Knowledge of data structures and algorithms
+- Knowledge of data structures and algorithms.
 - Ability to create databases and dashboards.

 I hope my portfolio serves as a first impression of the quality of work I strive to provide, and sheds some light on the value I can bring to an organization.